Rebuild an on-premises application in Azure

 After they've deployed the function app, the admins browse to its address to verify that it has been created successfully.

 Contoso admins create two different projects for the front-end site.

 Figure 55: Creating a front-end project.

 They import the SmartHotel360 front end Git repository into the new project.

 For the function app, they create another Azure DevOps project (

 SmartHotelPetChecker) and import the PetChecker Git repository into this project.

 Now Contoso admins configure the web app to use Contoso resources.

-They connect to the Azure DevOps project, and clone the repository locally to the development machine.
+The admins connect to the Azure DevOps project and clone the repository locally to the development machine.